Skip to main content

 4473 Form Tracking

 Every time you sell a firearm to a non-licensee (a regular customer, not another FFL dealer), the buyer must complete ATF Form 4473 — the Firearms Transaction Record.
-CloudFFL tracks the entire 4473 lifecycle from the moment a sales order is created to the final approved PDF being attached to the order.
+CloudFFL tracks the 4473 lifecycle and stores key compliance data on the sales order.

 The 4473 Status Flow